2,4,6-Trinitrobenzenesulfonic acid: Uses

 Its primary usage is primarily to neutralize peptide terminal amino groups in scientific research.
 Occasionally it is used as a detonator for certain other explosive compounds.

-It is also used to induce colitis in the colon of laboratory animals in order to model inflammatory bowel disease and post-infectious irritable bowel syndrome.
+The compound is currently being investigated for its effects on the immune system.
+It is used to induce colitis in the colon of laboratory animals in order to model inflammatory bowel disease and post-infectious irritable bowel syndrome.